cuducos/wed/README.md

 * Convertion of location (city/country) to a latitude and longitude: [Nominatin](https://wiki.openstreetmap.org/wiki/Nominatim)
 * Weather forecast:
    * If _t - 5 days_: [Hourly forecast 5 days](https://openweathermap.org/forecast5)
+   * There are other endpoints (hourly closer to the event, daily up to 30 days from the event), but since they are paid, `wed` doesn't use them

 ## Data management and persistence